imacat/flask-digestauth/README.rst

 Flask-Login Integration
 =======================

-Flask-Digest-Auth works with Flask-Login_.
+Flask-DigestAuth works with Flask-Login_.
 You can write a Flask module that requires log in, without specifying how to log in.
 The application can use either HTTP Digest Authentication, or the log in forms, as needed.

-To use Flask-Login with Flask-Digest-Auth, ``login_manager.init_app(app)`` must be called before ``auth.init_app(app)``.
+To use Flask-Login with Flask-DigestAuth, ``login_manager.init_app(app)`` must be called before ``auth.init_app(app)``.

 The currently logged-in user can be retrieved at ``flask_login.current_user``, if any.

-The views only depend on Flask-Login, but not the Flask-Digest-Auth.
+The views only depend on Flask-Login, but not the Flask-DigestAuth.
 You can change the actual authentication mechanism without changing the views.